unbit/uwsgi-docs/Go.rst

 uwsgi.Run() will run the whole uWSGI server

-If you want to use your personal request handler instead of http.DefaultServeMux, just pass it as the argument of the uwsgi.RequestHandler() function
+If you want to use your personal request handler instead of http.DefaultServeMux, use uwsgi.Handler(http.Handler) or uwsgi.RequestHandler(func(http.ResponseWriter, *http.Request)) to set it

 .. code-block:: go